unicode-org/conformance/README.md

         * Copy the Readme file from `icu76/README.md` (or modify)
         * Copy the test files from the MessageFormat 2 repo as described by the Readme into a subdirectory within `message_fmt2` called `message-format-wg-tests`
 1. schema: Add any new parameters in test data sources to test schema files.
-1. Add a function in setup.sh to download the new ICU4C release.
+1. Add a function in `setup.sh` to download the new ICU4C release.
-1. Update run_config.json to reference new versions of executors and tests to run
+1. Update `run_config.json` to reference new versions of executors and tests to run.
-1. NodeJS and some data updates
+1. Update NodeJS and perform some data updates:
     * Ex: edit in `relativedatetime_fmt.py` the variable (potentially local to some function) called `icu_nvm_versions` that defines the version of NodeJS being used for the ICU version (version of data).
     The exact version of NodeJS that has been released with the version of ICU can be found on the [NodeJS version pages](https://nodejs.org/en/about/previous-releases). \
     \